 Christians must push for change for Indigenous people: Common Grace

-Why are there different opinions among First Nations peoples?
+Why are there different opinions among First Nations peoples and how should we respond?

 There is much diversity among Aboriginal and Torres Strait Islander peoples, including diverse cultural practices, stories, and Country, as well as differing experiences of colonisation and its effects.